document.baseURI to build a part of the page without sanitization.

 It is almost impossible to detect DOM XSS only from the server-side (using HTTP requests).
 Most DOM XSS payloads are never sent to the server because they are prepended by the

 # symbol.
 This means, that no data will be available in server logs.
 This fact makes it more difficult to maintain web application security.

-To detect the possibility of a DOM XSS, you must simulate the attack from the client side in the user’s browser using a web application scanner like Acunetix.
-Acunetix uses its DeepScan technology to attempt DOM XSS against the client side code and report vulnerabilities.
+To detect the possibility of a DOM XSS, you must simulate the attack from the client-side in the user’s browser using a web application scanner like Acunetix (with DOM-based XSS scanner functionality).
+Acunetix uses its DeepScan technology to attempt DOM XSS against the client-side code and report vulnerabilities.